Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 As always, remember the caveats.
 Some of these deals may already be live today, some will launch over the next few days and others won't start until Black Friday, Nov.
 23. In addition:

 - Deals and prices have been verified and updated as of Wednesday, Nov.
-21 at 11:15 a.m.
-ET.
-This latest update includes new deals from Origin PC and Dell Alienware.
+21 at 5:15 p.m.
+PT.
+Today's updates include new deals from Apple, Origin PC and Alienware, and updated information about Walmart's Lenovo Ideapad 330s deal.

 - The deals below are available from companies including Amazon, Best Buy, Costco, Dell (and Alienware), HP, Office Depot, Origin PC, Target, Sam's Club, Staples and Walmart.
 When more come in, we'll include them too.